2i2c-org/infrastructure/.github/ISSUE_TEMPLATE/10_smce_regenerate.md

 labels: ["recurrent"]
 ---

+_Once the deadline has been filled in, this issue is considered to be fully refined and can be added to the `Refined` column of the Project Board._

 The credentials of the deployer on SMCE clusters must be renewed every ~55 days.

-_Once all the info has been filled in, this issue is considered to be fully refined and can be added to the `Refined` column of the Project Board._

 ### Context
 AWS credentials for our hub deployer must be renewed for the following clusters:
 - [ ] nasa-veda
 - [ ] nasa-ghg
 - [ ] nasa-esdis